Christina Dodd Celebrates The First Twenty-Eight Years Of Her Writing Career

 2. I can’t remember my characters’ names, and I live with them day and night for months while I write their books.
 You might say I have a photographic memory … but I forgot to insert the memory card.
 So I apologize in advance, but I’m hopeless and I’m never going to remember your name, either.

 1. I am never going to understand what people mean when they say I write funny books.
-I write serious, meaningful, emotional, sexy books that somehow get translated into funny.
+I write serious, meaningful, emotional, suspensefull books that somehow get translated into funny.

 AND THE NUMBER ONE POINT OF WISDOM CHRISTINA DODD HAS TO SHARE IS: